bob-crutchley/PostcardProject/README.md

 This will be different if you have changed the `domain_name_suffix` in the `main.tf` file or are using a different Terraform workspace.

+If you have reached the weekly limit for Let's Encrypt Certificate signings then you can change these to allow to create more.

 #### Cleaning up
 The infrastructure can be destroyed using:
 ```bash